singerlabgt/kilosort2-pipeline/README.md

 The only required data input is raw data files.
 Currently, only Intan (.rhd) and Spike Gadgets (.rec) data formats are supported.

 ### Outputs
+The section of the documentation is in progress...

 ## Clustering and manual curation
 This script relies upon the Kilosort2 algorithm and Phy2 gui to cluster and manually curate.
 See the links below for information on installing those packages.